 Depending on flight times this morning, we may have time for some last-minute forest birding, targeting anything we may have missed over the last couple of days.
-George Airport is only a 20-minute drive from Wilderness, from where we will take a flight to the Kruger Mpumalanga International Airport for the Kruger National Park leg of this trip.
+Cape Town International Airport is only a 20-minute drive from our accommodation, from where we will take a flight to the Kruger Mpumalanga International Airport for the Kruger National Park leg of this trip.